Security

 | OS | Ubuntu 22.04 + XFCE |

-VMs launch from a custom AMI built with Packer.
-OpenClaw, Node.js 22, Chrome (headed), Nginx, and the SSM Agent are pre-installed, so your instance is ready in under 2 minutes instead of 10+.
+Cloud instances run on AWS and launch from a pre-built Tropic image.
+OpenClaw, Node.js 22, Chrome (headed), and Nginx are pre-installed, so your instance is ready in under 2 minutes instead of 10+.

 Nginx reverse proxy